zorggn/love-asl/readme.md

 #### V4.3 (2022.09.17)

-	- Fixed monkeypatched love.audio.play/pause/stop not working on ASources.
+	- Fixed monkeypatched love.audio.play/pause/stop not working on ASources. (love.audio.play does not sync up multiple ASources regarding playback though.)

 	- Renamed "cosine" mixing method to square root, and added an actual cosine-based one, along with a white-noise based one for no real reason other than it being interesting.